PostHog/posthog.com/contents/blog/brand.md

 * We chose a more flexible pricing model – it's far more complex, but it's [much better value](/blog/analytics-pricing).
 We felt more technical people would be happier than non-technical people coping with more complexity to get a better deal.
 We want developers to be able to manage their spend with us across our eight products, not a "single price".

-* In the product, we worked on [SQL access](/docs/hogql), so technical people could get to the underlying data to debug things.
+* In the product, we worked on [SQL access](/docs/hogql), so technical people could get to the underlying data and debug things.

 * We [redesigned our entire UX](/blog/posthog-as-a-dev-tool) to have higher information density, dark mode and more flexibility.